Skip to content

 Schedules

 A schedule defines an automated sequence of operations that JIM executes on a trigger (cron-based or manual).
-Each schedule contains ordered steps that can run sequentially or in parallel, and supports several step types: run profile execution, PowerShell scripts, external executables, and SQL scripts.
+Each schedule contains ordered steps that can run sequentially or in parallel, and supports several step types: Run Profile execution, PowerShell scripts, external executables, and SQL scripts.

 Schedules are the primary mechanism for automating identity synchronisation workflows.
-A typical example is a nightly schedule that imports from each connected system, runs synchronisation, and exports the results.
+A typical example is a nightly schedule that imports from each Connected System, runs synchronisation, and exports the results.

 Triggers